Rancagua: Culture

 This area is known as the "huaso province" after the name of the Chilean cowboy, the huaso.
 The population is a mixture of both European (including Argentine immigrants) and indigenous races and cultures.
 The region has a homogeneous culture known as Chileanidad and a mestizo influence is evident.

 Rancagua and the Libertador General Bernardo O'Higgins Region was settled by Spaniards (notably Andalusian, Basque, Aragonese and Navarrese) and other Europeans.
 French and Italian families established agriculture, including the important wine industry: the Wine Route is one of the main tourist attractions of the Colchagua valley.
 Breweries can be found as well, the legacy of German and Swiss immigration.
 Livestock development and herding was especially influenced by British, Greek and Yugoslavian settlers.

 Because the city is relatively close to Santiago, there has led to a growing urban influence in the local culture.
 Rancagua is fast becoming a suburb of Santiago's upper-class professional workforce.

 Festivals

 Transportation

+Meanwhile, all of the city is readily accessible by walking;

-Public Transport is provided by Trans O'Higgins by six lines of busses.
+Public Transport is provided by Trans O'Higgins by six lines of busses, and nine private taxi lines operate inside the urban radius.